open/close all folders

 - 8-Bit Theater: Thief outsmarting Trickster God Raven.

 - Linkara pulled this one off in a big way against "The Entity" in his Electric Tale of Pikachu review.

 -You want to trick Hermes?
 He’s the GOD of tricksters!!!

 Noriko smiles.
 It’s the smile of someone who has just figured out how to beat impossible odds.

 -Do you have any idea of many millions of lawyers there are on Earth?
 They are all here – she says, tapping a finger on her head.

 - Spoony tells a story in his Counter Monkey series of a player's attempt to scam the Lady of Pain by purposefully antagonising her enough to get mazednote , trusting that his character's racial ability to automatically know the correct path out of any dungeon would help him.
 He was right!
 The exit?
 100 million miles down that straight, featureless corridor.

 - Similarly to the Metalocalypse example below, SCP-738 is an office chair and desk set that features a Deal with the Devil.
-After a few Red Shirts get tossed in, they send in a lawyer.
+After a few Red Shirts get tossed in, they send in a lawyer with the single instruction to write up a contract that results in a net gain for the Foundation.
 Forty-one hours later, the lawyer collapsed from exhaustion, with no deal struck, despite 900 pages of a legal document being written.
 A note was found in the lawyer's pocket that read "Please come back any time.
 I haven't had this much fun in years."

 - In Ultimate Spider-Man, Spidey manages to trick LOKI by playing to his ego, saying that unless he defeats Thor while the Thunder God is in his normal form, no one will respect him for it.
 As Loki undoes his Baleful Polymorph, Peter lampshades how he can't believe Loki fell for that!